forfuturellc/migrate/README.md

 # List available migrations/versions.
 $ npx migrate --list

-# Show current data version.
+# Show current database version we are at.
 $ npx migrate --which

 # Show a brief history of migrations.